-What is a transmedia campaign?
-Some examples of them
+What is a transmedia campaign? (+ examples)

 In recent years, transmedia communication has emerged as a new way of telling stories.

 A transmedia campaign is an excellent way to capture and retain the audience, as well as reinforce brand awareness.
 Through the interactivity of the audience seeks to tell a story.
-This character of proximity to the client is what makes this type of campaigns the perfect ally in B2C marketing.
+This character of proximity to the client is what makes this type of campaign the perfect ally in B2C marketing.